bernardoseven/Sample-App/README.md

 We need to add the ability to login a user inmediately after signing up, because other wise would be strange.
 This is accomplish with a single line of code in users controller.
 **********************************
+Persistent Sessions:
+We can make persistents sessions by putting a cookie in the browser.
+To start, we will add a remember_digest to the user model, that will be a hashed string that we'll use to compare the cookie with our record in the database. the code is: rails generate migration add_remember_digest_to_users remember_digest:string As allways we need to run db:migrate
+The plan is to make a rember_digest attribute in the db, with the migration this is already solve, but for the cookie, we need to make a method "user.remember_token" that will be in the cookie and not in the db.
 **********************************
 **********************************
 **********************************